-Student-athletes must have at least one foot on the ground when staged for a start and until the race begins.
+Student-athletes must remain in their staging position with one foot on the ground until the signal for "go" is given.

 RULE 4.7 - Repair bikes off the trail

 In the case of a broken bicycle or other mishap, clear the trail and do not block other riders.